View Michael Aftosmes's Obituary on enterprise.southofboston.com and share memories

 |

-Michael G. Aftosmes Sr., of Attleboro, passed away Wednesday, May 29, 2019, in Florida.
-Michael is survived by his children, Caterina Brown and her husband Gregory, Michael G. Aftosmes Jr. and his wife Carma, Debra Aftousmes-Kristenson and her wife Sandie and George "Jody" Aftosmes and his wife Junko Fukuma; and his grandchildren, Caris, Tessa, Veronica, Meridith, Derek, Makenzie and Mason.
+Michael G. Aftosmes, Sr., of Attleboro, passed away Wednesday, May 29, 2019 in Florida.
+Michael is survived by his children, Caterina Brown and her husband Gregory, Michael G. Aftosmes, Jr. and his wife Carma, Debra Aftousmes-Kristenson and her wife Sandie and George Jody Aftosmes and his wife Junko Fukuma; and his grandchildren, Caris, Tessa, Veronica, Meridith, Derek, Makenzie and Mason.
 He is also survived by several nieces and nephews.
-Michael was the brother of the late Charles Aftosmes and Irene Athas.
-Calling hours in the Annunciation Greek Orthodox Church, 457 Oak St., Brockton on Friday, June 7, 2019, from 9 a.m. - 11 a.m., followed by a funeral service in the church at 11 a.m.
+Michael was the brother of the late Charles Aftosmes and the late Irene Athas.
+Calling hours in the Annunciation Greek Orthodox Church, 457 Oak St., Brockton on Friday, June 7, 2019 from 9:00 a.m.-11:00 a.m. followed by a funeral service in the church at 11:00 a.m.
 Interment will be held in Melrose Cemetery, Brockton.
 In lieu of flowers, donations may be made to the Annunciation Greek Orthodox Church, 457 Oak St., Brockton, MA 02301.
-For guest book, visit www.Russellpicafuneralhome.com.
+For guestbook, visit www.Russellpicafuneralhome.com